feder-observatory/stellarphot/docs/stellarphot/getting_started.rst

 Overview
 ========

-You will go through this process to do photometry.
+You will go through this process to do photometry:

 #.
-You need to make some settings, like camera properties, observatory information, and passband maps.
-You may only need
+You need to make some equipment-related settings, like camera properties, observatory information, and passband maps.
+You may
-   to do this step once if you use the same equipment for all of your observations.
+   only need to do this step once if you use the same equipment for all of your observations.
 #.
 Settings specific to an object need to be made:

-   #. night of data, like the photometry aperture radius, need to be made.
+   #.
+Some settings, like the photometry aperture size, may need to be changed for each night.
-   #. a list of the sources for which you want to perform photometry.
-These lists can be re-used.
+   #.
+Others, like a list of the sources for which you want to perform photometry in a particular
+      field, can be reused.

 #.
 Review all of the settings that the photometry routines will use.
 #.
 Once those settings have been done, you can perform photometry on your images.